 “Life is more than one genre.” – Juliette Power The inspirational author Juliette Power has lived a life that one could say encompasses many “genres.”
-She could be labelled with one or all of them – high school dropout, teen runaway, child of suicide, factory worker, world traveler, memoir… Continue reading Must a novel be classified in only one genre?
+She could be labeled with one or all of them – high school dropout, teen runaway, child of suicide, factory worker, world traveler, memoir writer, seer of angels.
+She can’t… Continue reading Must a novel be classified in only one genre?

 "Age before beauty." -- unknown source You’ve probably heard that saying a hundred times.
-If you’re on the “age” spectrum of the phrase, perhaps, some younger person has uttered the statement as they allowed you to go ahead in line at a grocery store.
+If you’re on the “age” spectrum of the phrase, perhaps, some younger person has uttered the statement as they allowed you to go ahead in line at grocery store.
 On the other hand, if you consider yourself a representative of youthful… Continue reading Age, Beauty, and Writing Older Characters

-“If you want a happy ending, that depends, of course, on where you stop your story.” -- Orson Welles Photo by Mary Taylor on Pexels.com After many hours of worry and rewriting, I finally finished the first draft of my middle reader novel, Sarah Finn.
-Much of the anxiety and editing involved in coming to… Continue reading Does a Children’s Book Need a Happy Ending?
+“If you want a happy ending, that depends, of course, on where you stop your story.” -- Orson Welles After many hours of worry and rewriting, I finally finished the first draft of my middle reader novel, Sarah Finn.
+Much of the anxiety and editing involved in coming to that milestone regarded whether or not… Continue reading Does a Children’s Book Need a Happy Ending?

 Everyone has a story, the air is full of stories.
-The creative process is mysterious, I don’t know why it is that suddenly a theme will take hold of me and refuse to leave me in peace until I investigate it and write it.. -- Isabel Allende Photo by RODNAE Productions on Pexels.com I believe… Continue reading Everyone Has a Story.
+The creative process is mysterious, I don’t know why it is that suddenly a theme will take hold of me and refuse to leave me in peace until I investigate it and write it.. -- Isabel Allende I believe author Isabel Allende's sentiment when she… Continue reading Everyone Has a Story.
 What’s Yours?

-To be a better writer, read your words aloud. -- Mohsin Hamid reading at the Kolb Canyon Review's release party (masked and social distanced, of course!)
-Sometimes writing can be such a solitary effort -- hitting the keys of your computer, alone in a space of quiet.
-Words roaming from place to place within your… Continue reading The Alchemy of Reading Your Words Aloud
+To be a better writer, read your words aloud. -- Mohsin Hamid Sometimes writing can be such a solitary effort -- hitting the keys of your computer, alone in a space of quiet.
+Words roaming from place to place within your mind.
+Silent.
+Without connection to an outside reality.
+Then you stop.
+Look at your… Continue reading The Alchemy of Reading Your Words Aloud